Skip to main content

 How does Ideally use regression models?

-At Ideally, we use regression models to connect respondents’ feedback about a concept or message (themes identified in open-ended responses) to two key metrics: Desire and Distinctiveness.
+At Ideally, we use regression models to connect respondents’ feedback about a concept or message (themes identified in open-ended responses) to two key selected metrics.

 These relationships are visualised in the Drivers tab, where each “bubble” represents a theme.
-The bubble’s position shows how strongly it influences Desire or Distinctiveness.
+The bubble’s position shows how strongly it influences the selected metrics.

 How our regression model works

-Purpose: Highlights the connection between feedback themes and the Desire or Distinctiveness scores.
+• Purpose: Highlights the connection between feedback themes and the selected metric scores.

 Data requirements for accuracy